christian-marie/talk-roundtrip/slides.md

 * Our library: http://github.com/anchor/roundtrip-aeson

-# A note on categories
+# A note on categories and type classes

-## Ekmett's "categories" package, more category-like functors.

 ```haskell
 import qualified Control.Categorical.Functor as CF